asdf-format/asdf-standard/docs/source/file_layout.rst

 format itself.
 There is nothing indicating that an ASDF file is in exploded form, other than the fact that some or all of its blocks come from external files.
-The exact way in which a file is exploded is up to the library and tools implementing the standard.
+The exact way in which a file is exploded is up to the library and tools implementing the specification.
 In the simplest scenario, to explode a file, each :ref:`ndarray source property
 <core/ndarray-1.2.0>` in the tree is converted from a local block reference
 into a relative URI.